 Your Child’s Emergency Department Visit: Philadelphia Campus

-If your child is sick and needs immediate care, you may decide to bring them to the Emergency Department (ED) at Children’s Hospital of Philadelphia.
+If your child is sick and needs immediate care, you may decide to bring them to the Emergency Department (ED) on the Philadelphia Campus of Children’s Hospital of Philadelphia.
 Understandably, you are worried about your child, but please know our caring and knowledgeable doctors, nurses and support staff will do everything possible to make sure your child gets the best possible care and treatment.

 The Emergency Department is located on the first floor of the Main Hospital.
 The address is 3401 Civic Center Blvd., Philadelphia, PA, 19104.
-(At the junction of Civic Center Boulevard, 34th Street and Convention Avenue.)
+(At the junction of Civic Center Blvd., 34th St. and Convention Ave.)

-If you and your child are dropped off at the Main Hospital, enter through the front doors/main entrance at 3401 Civic Center Blvd.
+If you are dropped off at the Main Hospital, enter through the front doors/main entrance at 3401 Civic Center Blvd.
 Proceed to the information desk.
 Staff will direct you to the Emergency Department.

 If you arrive by car, pull into the driveway by the Hospital’s main entrance at 3401 Civic Center Blvd.
 Security will direct you to park in the Main Hospital Parking A (underground parking garage).
 A security attendant is stationed at the entrance to the garage to answer questions.

-If you arrive to the Main Hospital by public transit, enter through the front doors/main entrance of the hospital at 3401 Civic Center Blvd.
+If you arrive to the Main Hospital by public transit, enter through the front doors/main entrance at 3401 Civic Center Blvd.
 Proceed to the information desk.
 Staff will direct you to the Emergency Department.

 - SEPTA buses 30 and 42 drop off right outside the main entrance of the Hospital.